Yn37git/Python-projects/README.md

-# my projects in python notebook format
+# My mini projects or programs!! in python notebook format
 + pyguide: intrduction to python basics
 + partitions $p(n)$ : partitions of n (positive integer) using eulers pentagonal formula
-+ partition improve : same eulers algorithm but with improvements and faster results
++ partition_improve : same eulers algorithm but with improvements and faster results
++ Odd_or_even_Function : A simple function to check the given input function is even function or odd function or none